 '''

 receive_response(RequestId) -> Result

-Types:

-RequestId = request_id()

-Result = term()

-The same as calling erpc:receive_response(RequestId, infinity).

 receive_response(RequestId, Timeout) -> Result

 Types:

 RequestId = request_id()

-Timeout = timeout_time()
+Timeout = 0..4294967295 | infinity

 Result = term()

 '''

-Receive a response to a call request previously made by the calling process using send_request/4.
-RequestId should be the value returned from the previously made send_request/4 call, and the corresponding response should not already have been received and handled to completion by receive_response(), check_response/4, or wait_response/4.
+Receive a response to a call request previously made by the calling process using erpc:send_request/4.
+RequestId should be the value returned from the previously made erpc:send_request() call, and the corresponding response should not already have been received and handled to completion by erpc:check_response(), erpc:receive_response(), or erpc:wait_response().
+Timeout is an integer representing the timeout in milliseconds or the atom infinity which prevents the operation from ever timing out.
+The call operation is completed once the erpc:receive_response() call returns or raise an exception.